Best Broker for German Investors

 How does Vorabpauschale work and which brokers handle it automatically?

-Vorabpauschale is an annual prepayment tax on the notional return of accumulating ETFs, applied each January — even if you haven’t sold anything.
-The calculation uses the German base rate, your fund’s value, and a 0.7 factor.
-Trade Republic and Scalable Capital calculate and withhold it automatically, applying your Freistellungsauftrag first.
-With IBKR or DEGIRO, you must calculate it yourself and declare it in your annual German tax return — or use a Steuerberater.
+Vorabpauschale is an annual prepayment tax on the notional return of accumulating ETFs, applied each January — even if you sold nothing.
+The calculation uses the German Basiszins, your fund’s value at the start of the year, and a factor of 0.7.
+Trade Republic, Scalable Capital, and Smartbroker+ calculate and withhold it automatically, applying your Freistellungsauftrag first and debiting any remaining amount from your cash balance.
+With IBKR or DEGIRO, you must calculate it yourself and declare it in your annual Steuererklärung — or use a Steuerberater.

 Is DEGIRO available in Germany?

 Yes.
 DEGIRO’s parent company is flatexDEGIRO Bank AG, a fully BaFin-regulated German bank, providing deposit insurance up to €100,000.
 This is DEGIRO’s strongest selling point in Germany.
-The main drawback: no ETF savings plans (Sparpläne) and no automatic Vorabpauschale handling, which makes it less convenient than Trade Republic or Scalable Capital for regular passive investors.
+The main drawback for most passive investors: no ETF Sparpläne and no automatic Vorabpauschale handling.
+Also note the difference between DEGIRO’s Basic and Custody account types — they have different asset protection structures and it’s worth understanding this before opening.
+Full guide: DEGIRO Basic vs Custody.

 Can I use Interactive Brokers as a German resident?

 Yes.
-IBKR is fully available to German residents and is a popular choice for more advanced investors who need multi-currency accounts, options, margin, or global market access.
-The practical challenges: no Sparplan support, and Vorabpauschale is not handled automatically — you must declare it in your German tax return.
-For passive ETF investors who just want a monthly Sparplan, Trade Republic or Scalable Capital are far more practical.
+IBKR is fully available to German residents and is a popular choice for investors who need multi-currency accounts, options, margin, or global market access.
+The practical challenges: no Sparplan support, and Vorabpauschale is not handled automatically — you must declare it in your annual Steuererklärung.
+IBKR does provide an annual consolidated tax statement to help.
+For passive ETF investors running a monthly Sparplan, Trade Republic or Scalable Capital are more practical — but IBKR is the better long-term infrastructure for investors who move countries or trade complex instruments.

 What is the Freistellungsauftrag and how do I set it up?